Yamsay Mountain

 Yamsay Mountain is a large shield volcano in the Cascade Range of south-central Oregon, located about 35 mi east of Crater Lake on the border between Klamath County and Lake County.
 It is part of the Cascade Volcanic Arc but is located in a mountain range 30 to 50 mi behind the main Cascade volcanic front.
 The best known members of this enigmatic arc are the massive shields of Newberry Volcano, about 55 mi farther north in Oregon, and Medicine Lake Volcano, about 80 mi south in Northern California.
-Yamsay is the highest volcano in the eastern arc, almost 300 ft higher than Newberry and Medicine Lake.
+Yamsay is the second highest volcano in the eastern arc, almost 300 ft higher than Newberry and Medicine Lake.

 A central part of Klamath mythology, the mountain offers activities such as hiking and horseback riding.
 Historically, the area around it has been inhabited by Native American tribes and settlers.
 Until the 1970s, a fire lookout tower sat on the summit of the mountain, and its foundation remains to this day.